lrd2/live-sports-scoreboard/README.md

 - The solution is good for managing scoreboards for some team sports, such as football or basketball, etc. However, the current implementation is focused on specifics of football and FIFA World Cup.:
     1. Each match has two teams, one of which is home and the other is away.
     2. Each team has a unique name representing a country, but clubs are supported as long as they have unique names and there is no further specifics like leagues or divisions.
-- The solution is not suitable for sports with more than two teams in a match, such as cricket or baseball.
 - The solution is not suitable for sports which score is presented in a different way than total number of points, such as tennis or volleyball.
 - The solution is not designed for concurrent access.
 It assumes a single-threaded environment.
 - The solution is optimized for a limited number of active matches and may require refactoring to handle a significantly larger dataset efficiently.